 Many drivers may not think twice about checking their cell phones or typing out a quick text while driving, but distractions on the road can lead to serious accidents.

-Distracted driving causes deadly crashes and other injuries, as well as loss of property and the possible destruction of your car.
+Texting and driving causes deadly crashes and other catastrophic injuries, as well as loss of property and the possible destruction of your car.

 Kinds of distractions

 According to the Centers for Disease Control and Prevention, distractions can encompass more than just cell phones.
 In-car entertainment systems, personal grooming habits or even tablets and radios can all sufficiently capture your attention enough to cause an accident.
 Eating and drinking while driving can also lead to you losing control of your car.

 Although some people may assume they can multitask on open highways, your full attention should be on the road at all times.
 Concentrating on any distraction uses your visual, cognitive and manual senses at the same time.